Thomas Moore: Byron's Memoirs

 Moore was much criticised by contemporaries for allowing himself to be persuaded, on the grounds of their indelicacy, to destroy Byron's Memoirs.
 Modern scholarship assigns the blame elsewhere.

 In 1821, with Byron's blessing, Moore sold the manuscript, with which Byron had entrusted him three years before, to the publisher John Murray.
-Although he himself allowed that it contained some "very coarse things", when, following Bryon's death in 1824, Moore learned that Murray had deemed the material unfit for publication he spoke of settling the matter with a duel.
+Although he himself allowed that it contained some "very coarse things", when, following Byron's death in 1824, Moore learned that Murray had deemed the material unfit for publication he spoke of settling the matter with a duel.
 But the combination of Byron's wife Lady Byron, half-sister and executor Augusta Leigh and Moore's rival in Byron's friendship John Cam Hobhouse prevailed.
 In what some were to call the greatest literary crime in history, in Moore's presence the family solicitors tore up all extant copies of the manuscript and burned them in Murray's fireplace.

 With the assistance of papers provided by Mary Shelley, Moore retrieved what he could.
 His Letters and Journals of Lord Byron: With Notices of His Life (1830) "contrived", in the view of Macaulay, "to exhibit so much of the character and opinions of his friend, with so little pain to the feelings of the living".
 Lady Byron still professed herself scandalised—as did The Times.

-With Byron an inspiration, Moore previously published a collection of songs, Evenings in Greece, (1826) and, set in 3rd-century Egypt, his only prose novel The Epicurean (1827).
+With Byron an inspiration, Moore previously published a collection of songs, Evenings in Greece (1826), and, set in 3rd-century Egypt, his only prose novel The Epicurean (1827).
 Supplying a demand for "semi-erotic romance tinged with religiosity" it was a popular success.

 1844 photograph by Henry Fox Talbot

-In what may be the earliest known photograph of an Irishman, Moore stands in the centre of a calotype dated April 1844.
+Moore stands in the centre of a calotype dated April 1844.

 Moore is pictured with members of the household of William Henry Fox Talbot, the photographer.
 Talbot, a pioneer of photography (the inventor of the salted paper and calotype processes) was Moore's neighbour in Wiltshire.
 It is possible that the lady to the lower right of Moore is his wife Bessy Moore.

-To the left of Moore stands Henrietta Horatia Maria Fielding (1809–1851), a close friend of the Moores, Talbot's half sister and the daughter of Rear-Admiral Charles Fielding.
+To the left of Moore stands Henrietta Horatia Maria Fielding (1809–1851), a close friend of the Moores, Talbot's half-sister and the daughter of Rear-Admiral Charles Fielding.

 Moore took an early interest in Talbot's photogenic drawings.
 Talbot, in turn, took images of Moore's hand-written poetry possibly for inclusion in facsimile in an edition of The Pencil of Nature, the first commercially published book to be illustrated with photographs.